-The process involves placing a neurostimulator in the brain.
-This sends out electrical impulses to specific parts of the brain.
-The impulses can block abnormal signals that can underlie a range of neurological conditions.
+In deep brain stimulation (DBS), a surgeon places a device under a person's skin.
+The device sends out electrical impulses to specific parts of the brain.
+The pulses can block abnormal signals that underlie several neurological conditions.

-The extension wire travels under the skin and connects the lead to the implanted pulse generator.
-It is this generator that sends out the electrical signals.
+An extension wire: This travels under the skin and connects the lead to the IPG.

 DBS changes brain activity in a controlled way, and its effects are reversible.